Elder Law & Special Needs

 A TuckerAllen attorney can help you create a special needs estate plan that lets you avoid common mistakes.
 We’ll also explain the special requirements that must be met for special needs estate plans and offer guidance in naming contingent beneficiaries.
 We can also help you set up a third-party supplemental trust for a loved one with special needs.
 Learn more about our special needs planning services.

-Explore Your Options During Your Initial Consultation
+Explore Your Options During Your Free Initial Consultation

 Michelle W. from St. Louis, MO